 - This is used to specify a language other than the default, which is English.

-- Download language pack for correct version of Tesseract from: https://code.google.com/p/tesseract- ocr/downloads/list
+- Download language pack for the correct version of Tesseract from https://code.google.com/p/tesseract- ocr/downloads/list

 - Extract the language pack to “C:\Program Files\Blue Prism Limited\Blue Prism Automate\Tesseract\tessdata”

 - Use the 3 character ISO code to call the language needed within BP, it will be the same as the file extracted, e.g. SPA for Spanish, FRA for French

 By default, the Tesseract engine expects a page of text when it processes an image.
 If you’re just seeking to OCR a small region try a different segmentation mode, using the Page Segmentation Mode input parameter.
 Note that adding a small white border to the text which is too tightly cropped may also help with page segmentation.